Why Choose Abilene Christian

-ACS students are challenged to develop to their full potential through a rigorus classroom instruction, athletic competition, music, art, extracurricular activities, and community service.
+ACS students are challenged to develop to their full potential through a rigorous classroom instruction, athletic competition, music, art, extracurricular activities, and community service.
 In summary, our goal is to prepare students for success in their adult lives, so they can bring honor to the Lord Jesus Christ and make a positive impact in their world.

 The mission of Abilene Christian School is to equip students to excel academically, serve meaningfully, and walk faithfully with God.

 A fully accredited K-12 school, ACS has over 100 years of history of academic excellence and steady growth.
 School-wide performance on nationally normed standardized tests regularly exceeds national averages.